Skip to content

 Distress beacon EPIRB, PLB or AIS MOB: choosing, coding, maintaining — the installer's guide

-An AIS MOB beacon is not an EPIRB/PLB: it alerts nearby vessels via AIS (within a few miles), not rescue services via satellite.
+An AIS MOB beacon is not an EPIRB/PLB: it alerts vessels within AIS range (a few miles), not satellite-based rescue services.
 For offshore sailing, you need 406 MHz Cospas-Sarsat (EPIRB or PLB).
-Confusing the two means false offshore security.
+Confusing the two creates a false sense of offshore security.

 In brief